Code-routing: a new attack on position verification: Entanglement and complexity in code-routing

 Finally, we consider $\modkl$, for $p$ prime.
 This has an unusual definition, but turns out to capture the complexity of a number of natural problems. $\modkl$ is the class of decision problems which can be solved by running a non-deterministic Turing machine and outputting "yes" when the number of accepting paths in that machine is non-zero mod $p$, and outputting "no" otherwise.
 An example of a problem in this class is the following.

 \textbf{DAG$_p$} \begin{itemize*} \item Input: A directed acyclic graph $G$, and a designation of two nodes in the graph, called $s$ and $t$. \item Output: $1$ if the number of distinct paths from $s$ to $t$ in $G$ is non-zero mod $p$, and $0$ otherwise. \end{itemize*} More relevantly, Ref.~\cite{buntrock1992structure} proved that $\modkl$ includes many natural linear algebra questions over the field $\mathbb{Z}_p$, including inverting and powering matrices, calculating the rank of a matrix and others.
 To relate this to our earlier classes, note that a $\text{UL}$ machine on "yes" instances has one accepting path, so in particular $1$ mod $p$ accepting paths, so any problem in $\text{UL}$ can be decided in $\modkl$ so that $\text{UL} \subseteq \modkl$.
+Together with $\text{L}\subseteq \text{UL}$, this also implies that $\text{L}\subseteq \modkl$ as mentioned in the introduction.

 In Ref.~\cite{karchmer1993span}, it was pointed out that running a span program of polynomial size is in $\modkl$, and in fact every problem in $\modkl$ can be reduced in an efficient way to running a span program.
 Consequently, we have